shrine-maiden-heavy-industries/torii-usb/docs/getting_started.rst

 The ``apollo`` utility.
 -------------------------

-The ``luna`` distribution depends on ``apollo``, which includes a utility that can be used to perform various simple functions useful in development;
+The ``sol`` distribution depends on ``apollo``, which includes a utility that can be used to perform various simple functions useful in development;
-including simple JTAG operations, SVF playback, manipulating the board’s flash, and debug comms.
+including simple JTAG operations, SVF playback, manipulating the board's flash, and debug comms.

 .. code:: sh